 The concept of sitting amongst interminable traffic is so widespread and familiar as to make regular clichés seem like fresh air in Beijing.
 How we respond can make the difference between being impatient and forlorn for the entire day or at peace and productive in light of what cannot be changed.

-In just one of innumerable high-profile instances of road rage—as common as the color red on stop signs—the neighborhood-watch volunteer from Florida, George Zimmerman, just missed getting shot on the road in an incident tied to a previous encounter.
+In just one of innumerable high-profile instances o—as common as the color red on Stop signs—the neighborhood-watch volunteer from Florida, George Zimmerman, just missed getting shot on the road in an incident tied to a previous encounter.
 While thankfully most road-rage incidents do not involve players like Zimmerman who have had run-ins with girlfriends, an ex-wife and strangers, and who have killed an unarmed black teenager, how can any of us know that the tailgater behind us or the weaver in front of us will not cause broken ribs, a concussion or worse upon the body in our own driver’s seat?

 Wait loss then becomes minimal.